Caution: Some people may find parts of this content confronting or distressing.

-The bar chart shows the age-specific rates of suicide for males and females by age group (five year age bands from 15–19, 20–24, etc to 80-84 and 85 and over).
+The bar chart shows the age-specific rates of suicide for males and females by age groups (five year age bands from 15–19, 20–24, etc to 80-84 and 85 and over).
 Users can choose to view numbers of deaths by suicide for males and females in these age groups.
 Data can also be viewed by year from 1907.
-In 2019, age-specific suicide rates were much higher in males than females for all age groups, and the highest rates were in males aged 85+ at 32.5 per 100,000 population and males aged 45-49 at 32.2 per 100,000 population.
+In 2020, age-specific suicide rates were much higher in males than females for all age groups, and the highest rates were in males aged 85+ at 36.2 per 100,000 population and females aged 45-49 at 9.6 per 100,000 population.

-For approximately the first half of the period 1907 to 2018, age-specific suicide rates in males generally increased with age; however, by the start of the 1990s this pattern had changed substantially with suicide rates highest in younger males aged 20–39 and males aged 80 and over.
+For approximately the first half of the period 1907 to 2020, age-specific suicide rates in males generally increased with age; however, by the start of the 1990s this pattern had changed substantially with suicide rates highest in younger males aged 20–39 and males aged 80 and over.
 Since 2008, the highest suicide rates have been observed in middle-aged males (aged 40–49) and older males aged 85 and over; however, it should be noted that rates of death by suicide in males aged 85 and over have historically been based on relatively small numbers compared to other age groups and as such, the rates can be quite volatile over time and should be interpreted with caution.

 Throughout 1907 to 2020, the lowest suicide rates in males were observed in those aged 15–19.

 Males aged 20–24 had the second-lowest age-specific suicide rates of all males for most of the 20th Century; however, this changed from the late 1960s.

 A similar pattern was observed for those aged 25–29.

 The pattern of age-specific suicide rates for middle-aged males (aged 40–59) was different to that of younger age groups, with the highest rates being observed in the first part of the 20th Century and then falling to lower levels.